elastic/Example-Watches/README.md

 * Unexpected Account Activity - A watch which aims detect and to alert if a user is created in Active Directory/LDAP and subsequently deleted within N mins.
 * New Process Started - A watch which aims to detect if a process is started on a server for the first time.
 * New User-Server Communication - A watch which aims to detect if a user logs onto a server for the first time within the current time period.
+* System Fails to Provide Data - A watch which alerts if a system, which has previously sent data, fails to send events.

 #Testing